re-ops/re-docs/usage/README.md

     [this (run-hosts this (script ("ls" ~target ~flags)))])
 ```

-Bundled operations range from package management to zfs operations like scrub and even nmap port scanning.
+Bundled operations range from package management to ZFS operations like scrub and even nmap port scanning.

 Operations are used within pipelines: